 When you combine the above-mentioned issues, a recycling facility can begin to get weary.
 When this happens, it is not uncommon for these facilities to refuse service to repeat offenders.
-That means that all the otherwise good recycling that could be used will end up in the landfill.
+That means that all the otherwise recyclable goods (that could be used again!) will end up in the landfill.

-The 3 steps that will put you on the road to recycling contamination prevention are:
+Luckily, we’re not all doomed to contaminated recyclables.
+The three steps that will put you on the road to preventing recycling contamination are:

 The best way to solve most problems is through communication, and that should include your recycling provider.
-After you have established the best way to prepare your recycling according to your provider’s needs you can always take it a step further and do the following.
+Research or reach out to your provider to establish the best way to prepare your recycling according to your provider’s needs.

 Many communities have what is called Single Stream Recycling.
 That means sorting on your end is unnecessary.
 For the rest of us, a little extra effort is required.
 To cut down the occurrence of contaminants, try labeling each recycling container with what can be recycled and what cannot.
 Pictures are always helpful if you want to take the extra step.